-Hathras gang-rape case: Rahul Gandhi detained on way to Hathras, questions police 'on what grounds'
+Hathras gang-rape case: Rahul, Priyanka Gandhi being taken to Buddh International Circuit

-Hathras, Oct 01: Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra on Thursday left the national capital for Hathras to meet the family members of a Dailt gang-rape victim, who died on Tuesday sparking nationwide outrage.
+Hathras, Oct 01: UP Police have released Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra after detaining them on their way to Hathras to meet the family of the gang-rape victim.
+The two Congress leaders will now head back to Delhi.

+#WATCH Congress leaders Rahul Gandhi, Priyanka Gandhi, Adhir Ranjan Chowdhury, KC Venugopal & Randeep Surjewala being taken to Buddh International Circuit in Gautam Buddh Nagar, after they were detained by UP Police on their way to Hathras. pic.twitter.com/6XguHbmtrF— ANI UP (@ANINewsUP) October 1, 2020

 Rahul Gandhi, who was on his way to Hathras, accused the police of pushing him and starting lathicharge on workers.
 "I want to ask, can only Modi Ji walk in this country?
 Can't a normal person walk?", the Congress leader questioned.